 Yes, your dentist will take X-rays before an extraction.
 X-rays help the dentist see the position of the tooth and its root structure.
 They also reveal any issues with surrounding bones or teeth.
 This ensures a safer and more precise extraction.

-What can I eat after extracting a tooth?
+What can I eat after my tooth extraction?

 After a tooth extraction, stick to soft foods.
 Good choices include yogurt, applesauce, mashed potatoes, and smoothies.
 However, avoid hot, spicy, or crunchy foods.
 You can gradually return to your regular diet as you heal.

 You can brush your teeth after a tooth extraction, but be gentle.
 You should avoid the extraction site for the first 24 hours.
 Rinse your mouth with warm water after 24 hours to clean the area.
-Additionally, follow your dentist’s specific instructions for the best care.
+Follow our dentist’s specific instructions for the best care.

 Schedule a Dental Consultation

 Do you need a decayed or impacted tooth removed?
+Get comfortable tooth removal in Broomall, PA.
 Call our dental office today at (610) 347-8302.
 You may also request a dental appointment with our team on our website.